RoyKinyua/Visualizing-PMF/README.md

-This a project where I was visualizing a Probability Mass Function using the library matplotlib.
+This a project where I visualizied a Probability Mass Function using the library matplotlib.